 Most high-fiber foods—think those marketed for indoor cats and hairball control—are bulked up with fiber and other plant ingredients your cat doesn’t need.
 Too much fiber and too much plant matter can give your cat a smelly litter box and a troubled tummy.
 That’s the opposite of what you want.

-The best high-fiber cat food supports your cat’s need for a carnivorous diet and provides just enough fiber to keep his gut healthy without weighing him down.
+The best high-fiber cat food supports your cat’s need for a carnivorous diet and provides just enough fiber to keep their gut healthy without weighing them down.

-At a Glance: Best High Fiber Cat Food To Buy
+At a Glance: Best High-Fiber Cat Food to Buy in 2024

 Clock